Grislow/KnowledgeBase/resources/glossary.md

 See [Execution Phase](#execution-phase).

 ## Runtime Environment
-The RTE is an environment in which a program is executed.
+An environment in which a program is executed.
 Think of it as a layer between written code and the machine on which it runs.
 This often includes the operating system, any libraries the program uses and an interpreter that translates the program into something a machine can understand.

 &nbsp;
 # S

+## Secure Shell(SSH)
+A network protocol for connecting network services in a secure way over an unsecure network.
+Most often this network service is providing access to a remote machines command line.
+A very popular tool for SSH is OpenSSH(preinstalled on macOS).

+__Tools__:
+* __openssh__ - tool for connecting over ssh
+* __nmap__ - network discovery tool

+__Commands__:
+* `which ssh` - command for checking whether you have openSSH installed

 ## Semantic Versioning
 Versioning software in a way where different components of the version number have a standardized meaning.